anyaharter97/notes/git.md

 3. Then `git push origin <new-branch>` to create the remote branch

 ## Remote Mirror Repository
 This is used when you want a copy of a repo on an air-gap laptop / sneakernet.

+__All work on remote repo should be confined to a single branch (or merged into this single branch to consolidate the import).
+Having deltas on the master branch requires bundle cleaning which is messy.
+After cloning the original repo to start the remote repo, DO NOT CHANGE MASTER.__

 The following sections detail set up and updates going from the live local version to the standalone mirror and back.
-__Confine all work in standalone remote to a single branch.
-This branch should only be changed in the standalone environment so there are never conflicts moving changes back to local.__

 ### Initial Set Up on Local (Create Bundle)
 1. Pick a location to create a local copy of the repo.
 From there, run `git clone <location-of-remote-source-repo>`